maubanel/UE5-CPP-BP-Overview/operators/README.md

 Drag the **Countdown Timer** to the graph and drag off the pin and add a **Set Text** node.
 Now we will take the **Delta Seconds** pin and send it to the **Set Text | Value** pin.

+The time it takes for the frame to process varies based on what is being calculated.
+In a busy level it can vary dramatically.
+We cannot assume a framerate so for physics we want to use the **Delta Seconds** pin, which gives us the exact amount of time in `ms` since last frame.

 ![set text with delta time](images/deltaSecondsEventTick.png)

 ![](../images/line2.png)